 2) How you will divide your money and other property

-Some of the things you will need to think about are:
+Next, we list some of the things you will need to think about beforehand.

 - If there will be a transfer of assets from one of you to the other.

-- How you will you divide the contents of the family home.
+- How you will divide the contents of the family home.

 - What you will do about other assets, such as the car.